-Students who undertake the Information, Digital Media & Technology (IDT) course at Belmont Christian College can use the subject to gain an ATAR as well as gain a statement of attainment from TAFE towards a Cert III in Information Technology.
+Students who undertake the Information & Digital Technology course at Belmont Christian College can use the subject to gain an ATAR as well as gain a Certificate III in Information Technology.
 IDT explores a range of computer skills and uses a practical, competency-based assessment.
 Skills include working and communicating in an ICT environment, installing and optimising software, testing software, web design, animation and a wide range of electives.

 Topics studied in Year 11

 - Develop and extend critical and creative thinking skills